A human's brain can comprehend information faster than normal, "real-time" speech.

-Crispy_Skinned_Salmon - Recently, I came across examples that illustrate my general theme that by carefully making videos, one can education their audience is a very short amount of time.
+Crispy_Skinned_Salmon - Recently, I came across an example that illustrate my general Time Warp-Ed technique.
+To teach someone to make a meal, in real-time, might take several hours.
+This video demonstrates that by carefully producing videos, one can education their audience is a very short amount of time.
 As you watch this video, consider how long this would take to do in real, or normal time.
-(12/2017)
+Alternatively, someone might give you "written" directions, as in this recipe.
+(12/2017.)

 Definition From Merriam-Webster